akash-network/docs/whitepapers/akt/source/04-token.md

 ## Settlement with Exchange Rate Lockin

 The lease fees are denominated in AKT, but they can be settled using any whitelisted tokens.
 There is an option to lock in an exchange rate between AKT and the settlement currency.
-This way providers and tenants are protected from the price volatility of AKT expected to result from its low liquidity.
+This protects providers and tenants from the price volatility of AKT expected to result from its low liquidity.

 For example, suppose a lease is set to $10~AKTs$ and locks an exchange rate of $1~AKT = 0.2~BTC$.
 If the price of AKT doubles, i.e., $1~AKT = 0.4~BTC$, the tenant is required to pay $5~AKT$.
 Conversely, if the price of BTC doubles while keeping the price of AKT same, i.e., $1~AKT = 0.1~BTC$, then the tenant is required to pay $20~AKT$.